k-timy/A-Star-Path-Finding-Visual-Implementation/README.md

 I would be glad to recieve your feedback on this project.

-**Note:** One thing to note is that,a datastruture called PriorityQueue is used in implementation of A-Star algorithm,I faked this data structure at the time,in order to focus on the A-Star itself.
+**Note:** One thing to note is that,a data struture called PriorityQueue is used in implementation of A-Star algorithm,I faked this data structure at the time,in order to focus on the A-Star itself.